moesaid/horus/README.md

 ### What can i do?
 I can help you get your task done quickly by giving a hand with strings , array, and object manipulation, also providing some helper function in different areas.

----

-### My future?
-well.... there's is no clear roadmap but you will find me updated from time to time, also all PRs are welcome 😀

 ### Usage